Marthakim25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a script that prints every other line from the input,starting with the first line
+write a script that prints every other line from the input,starting from the first line